iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/accounts.md

 The [storage deposit](https://stardust.iota-community.org/introduction/develop/introduction/what_is_stardust#storage-deposit-system) for the new foundry must be provided via allowance (only the minimum required will be used).
 :::

-### - `foundryModifySupply(s SerialNumber, d SupplyDelta, y DestroyTokens)`
+### - `foundryModifySupply(s SerialNumber, d SupplyDeltaAbs, y DestroyTokens)`

 Inflates (mints) or shrinks supply of token by the foundry, controlled by the caller.
 The following parameters must be provided:

 - the target foundry serial number `s`
-- SupplyDelta `d` specifies by which amount the supply should increase or decrease (specified as a big.int)
+- SupplyDeltaAbs `d` specifies by which amount the supply should increase or decrease (specified as a big.int), this is an absolute value

--

- ParamFoundrySN                 = "s"

- ParamSupplyDeltaAbs            = "d"

- ParamDestroyTokens             = "y"

-  // TODO look into maybe refactoring this function...
-ParamDestroyTokens seems obsolete since delta can be negative
-  // also it feels weird to destroy tokens direclty from the users account, rather than using the allowance
+- DestroyTokens `y` is a boolean that specifies whether to destroy tokens or not (defaults to `false`)

+When minting new tokens, the storage deposit for the new output must be provided via allowance.

+When destroying tokens, the tokens to be destroyed must be provided via allowance.

 ### - `foundryDestroy(s SerialNumber)`